AngelicSage/AIFUTURE/README.md

 * Looking at everything required in the submission is more important than rereading the instructions.

 ## What's next for Angel Math
+* Stronger chatbot model with text-to-speech with the voices used in our videos
 * A HuggingFace account is all that is needed to make user accounts, there will be no need to have 2 accounts
 * Communities built around this funny platform
 * More added to resources, lessons, quizzes,